-I have the Durable Power of Attorney for my parents who are age 83 and 73.
+I have the Durable Power of Attorney for my parents, who are age 83 and 73.
 They own their home.
-I am considering applying for a Reverse Mortgage for them, what do I need to do?
+I am considering applying for a Reverse Mortgage for them.
+What do I need to do?

-This is a great question and you picked a very good time to ask it.
-It is much better to find out what you need to do with a Power of Attorney (POA) before you get started than to try to figure it out as you go along.
+This is a great question, and you picked a perfect time to ask it.
+It is much better to find out what you need to do with a Power of Attorney (POA) before you get started than to figure it out as you go along.
+HUD has some guidelines for using a POA; knowing them in advance is extremely helpful.
+Firstly, let me print the HUD requirements on the use of a POA straight from their manual:

 POWER OF ATTORNEY GUIDELINES